In this post

 - in the plugin’s cloud interface – translation is done in a third-party interface provided by the plugin.

-The most user-friendly and intuitive type of interface is the front-end option.
+The most user-friendly and intuitive type of interface is the front-end translation.
+This option lets you see your translations in real-time and how the new language affects the website design.

 2. Manual vs Automatic Translations